Devon-Olivier/argent-drivers/README.md

   `git clone https://github.com/Devon-Olivier/argent-drivers.git` to get `argent-drivers`

-  `npm install` in the root of the repository installs the node modules dependencies.
+  `$ npm install` in the root of the repository installs the node modules dependencies.

 ###Usage